Gh0StCK/Action-Recorder/README.md

-ActionRecorder (fork)
+ActionRecorder (Fork)

-ActionRecorder is a Blender add-on that lets you record, edit and replay sequences of operators as reusable actions (macros).
+ActionRecorder is a Blender add-on that allows you to record, edit, and replay sequences of operators as reusable actions (macros).
-It is designed to speed up repetitive workflows by turning complex click-sequences into one-click tools.
+It speeds up repetitive workflows by turning long chains of clicks into one-click tools.

 This repository is an unofficial fork of the original add-on by InamuraJIN and RivinHD.
-All credits for the original idea, design and implementation belong to them.
-This fork only contains small functional tweaks and minor fixes on top of their work.

-Key features

-📌 Record actions (macros)
-Capture sequences of Blender operators with their settings and store them as named actions.

-🧩 Local & Global libraries

-Local actions stored inside the current .blend file.

-Global actions available across all projects.

-🗂️ Categories and flexible organization
-Group actions into categories, reorder them, move actions between categories and switch quickly between setups.

-🎯 Playback and execution options

-Run a full action with one click.

-Execute individual macros inside an action.

-Control how properties are replayed and how values are restored.

-⌨️ Keymap integration & menus

-Add shortcuts for your favorite actions.

-Access actions from 3D View menus and pie menus.

-Optional “Copy to ActionRecorder” entry in the right-click context menu for quickly capturing settings.

-📤📥 Import / export

-Export global actions to a file.

-Import actions on another machine or share them with the team.

-🧱 Support for complex properties
-Proper handling of vectors, matrices, colors and other non-trivial Blender properties when recording and replaying macros.

-Blender compatibility

-The original add-on targets Blender 3.3.x (as specified in bl_info).
-This fork keeps the same codebase with only minimal adjustments to the functionality and behavior.

-About this fork

-This repository:

-keeps the original structure and logic of ActionRecorder;

-applies only small functional changes and minor improvements (bugfixes / behavior tweaks);

-aims to stay as close as possible to upstream, so that updating or comparing with the original project remains straightforward.

-For detailed differences, please refer to the commit history of this repository.

-Credits

-Original add-on authors: InamuraJIN, RivinHD

-Fork maintainer: gh0stck
+All credits for the concept, design, and core implementation belong to them.
+This fork introduces small functional tweaks, minor fixes, and maintains full compatibility with the original codebase.

+✨ Key Features
+📌 Record Actions (Macros)

+Capture sequences of Blender operators including all parameters, and save them as named reusable actions.

+🧩 Local & Global Libraries

+Local actions — stored inside the current .blend file.

+Global actions — accessible from any project.

+🗂️ Categories & Organization

+Group actions into categories

+Reorder actions

+Move actions between categories

+Quickly switch between different setups

+🎯 Playback & Execution Options

+Run an entire action with one click

+Execute individual steps inside an action

+Control property replay logic and value restoration behavior

+⌨️ Keymap & Menu Integration

+Assign shortcuts to your favorite actions

+Access actions from 3D View menus and pie menus

+Optional: add “Copy to ActionRecorder” to the right-click context menu

+📤📥 Import / Export

+Export global actions to a file

+Import actions on another machine or share with your team

+🧱 Advanced Property Support

+Handles complex Blender properties correctly:

+vectors

+matrices

+colors

+and other non-trivial types

+🧩 Blender Compatibility

+The original add-on targets Blender 3.3.x (as indicated in bl_info).
+This fork keeps the same architecture with only minor adjustments and functional polishing.

+🔧 About This Fork

+This fork:

+preserves the original structure and logic of ActionRecorder

+applies small functional changes and minor improvements

+stays close to upstream to simplify future merging or comparison

+introduces no major redesigns or architecture changes

+For specifics, see the commit history.

+🙌 Credits

+Original Authors:

+InamuraJIN

+RivinHD

+Fork Maintainer:

+gh0stck